vincentbarr/vincentbarr.github.com/experiments.md

 4. Do I feel I learn and/or retain more about a subject when I read about it daily for 30 days?
 5. Is this something I should do more of?
 6. Is reading a blog for 5-7 days each day a good way to evaluate the quality of a feed and my interest in the subject?
+7. Will this make me a better writer?  (how to measure the quality of one's writing is another experiment entirely)

 ###3Assumptions:
 1. The authors produce thoughtful content